 Dear Holy Communion,

 Jesus emphasized love of neighbor and care for the vulnerable as central values in the life of his followers.
-Out of that love, and out of care, I share with you the following news:
+In the midst of the coronavirus pandemic we are taking steps to keep one another safe.

-There are minor but important exceptions to the rule.
+Even in a pandemic, we have important work to do in Christ’s name.
 Groups of less than 10 will be allowed to gather for outreach work, in our parish garden, food ministry at Trinity, and for Laundry Love.
 Sacramental needs will be evaluated on a case by case basis.
-We may need to host a small funeral in the church.
 Clergy may officiate a small wedding in a park.
 And the clergy may make pastoral visits to folks who feel a strong need for Eucharist.
 In all cases, these gatherings will carefully adhere to guidelines around mask-wearing and other safety practices.

-I made this decision after receiving results from our survey, and after consultation with our Worship Committee and Vestry.
-The decision was informed by prayer and input from our bishop-elect; and our other clergy and staff.
-It doesn’t make the decision easier.
+In the coming weeks, the vestry and I will be evaluating ongoing guidance from health authorities and the bishop’s office.
 I long to stand together, to sing together.
 I want to be able to exchange the peace, and hugs, and share food.
 We simply can’t do this safely at this time.
 So we will walk forward slowly, and carefully.
 We will trust God will continue to be with us.